 If you do not object and the situation is not an emergency, and disclosure is not otherwise prohibited by law, we are permitted to release your information under the following circumstances:

 For Fundraising Activities: In support of our charitable mission, Pine Haven may use information about you (e.g., demographic information, dates of health care provided, the affiliated covered entity that provided services, outcome information and health insurance status) to contact you or your family to raise money for Pine Haven.
-Pine Haven may also disclose this information to an organizationally-related foundation for the same purpose.
-You may choose to "opt-out" of receiving these fundraising communications by notifying the Health Information Clerk at 920-550-5207 that you do not wish to be contacted.
+You may choose to "opt-out" from receiving these fundraising communications by notifying Pine Haven at (920) 550-5256 that you do not wish to be contacted.

 Health Information Exchange: Pine Haven may participate in one or more health information exchanges (a shared system of electronic health care record access among different providers) with other health care organizations to facilitate access to health information that may be relevant to your care.
 For example, if you are admitted on an emergency basis to a hospital that participates in a health care exchange and you cannot provide important information about your condition, the hospital could use the health information exchange to access the health information Pine Haven maintains about you to treat you at the hospital.